For years, Apple and Google have competed in the smartphone market.

 While iPhones run on Apple’s exclusive iOS, Android’s operating system is used across a wide range of devices.
 This makes it more available and affordable for consumers worldwide.

 However, the picture looks different across regions.
-In the U.S. and Canada, the iPhone takes the lead with 57% and 59% of the market, respectively.
-Android devices are less popular there.
-They constitute 43% of the market in the United States and 41% in Canada.
+In the U.S. and Canada, the iPhone takes the lead with nearly 60% of the market.
+Android devices are less popular there, constituting roughly 41-43% of the market.

 In Europe, Android is ahead—it accounts for 68% of the market share compared to iOS with 32%.